 Traditional, tanked water heaters offer the lowest up-front costs.
 Are they the most energy-efficient options out there?
 Not by a long shot.
 But the models available today are more efficient than the ten or fifteen-year-old tank you’re probably replacing!

 One way to optimize efficiency with a standard tank is to downsize your unit.
 For example, a family of three might not need an 80-gallon water heater.
 Just because that’s the size that was in your home when you moved there doesn’t mean it should be the size of your replacement.

 40 or 50-gallon water heaters are usually sufficient for families of three or four, but your needs might be different.

 Energy efficient water heaters

-At PV, we're home performance and energy efficiency enthusiasts.
+At PV Heating & Air, we’re home performance and energy, efficiency enthusiasts.
 As such, we love installing ultra-efficient, long-lasting water heaters!